kdhillon/Besiege/README.md

 use shape renderer to draw map instead of drawing entire map (large) every time, see if improvements

 optimizations:
-use kd tree for towns, villages, and centers improve battle mechanic! (don't just RNG every frame...)
+improve battle mechanic! (don't just RNG every frame...)

 map improvements: